MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 •	Aviation security (e.g. trace detectors at airport checkpoints for illicit drugs or explosives) For the purpose of Molecule Property Discovery:
-•	Reduces time for drug/molecule discovery for use in the pharmaceutical industry or new material discovery o	Characterization of proteins
+•	Reduces time for drug/molecule discovery for use in the pharmaceutical industry or new material discovery
+•	Characterization of proteins
-•	Chemical disaster management o	Reduces time needed to analyze unknown chemical or biological agents in warfare or terrorist attacks, and hence reduces response time
+•	Chemical disaster management
+•	Reduces time needed to analyze unknown chemical or biological agents in warfare or terrorist attacks, and hence reduces response time

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved